 3. Conference Venue Space Limitations and Attendance Restrictions

 The venue for the Conference, the Moving Beyond Earth gallery, has very real space limitations.
-The gallery has approximately 180 seats, and at the gallery’s entrance there will be a stanchioned-off, standing room only section for overflow attendees and for the Museum’s public visitorship.
+The gallery has approximately 180 seats, and at the gallery’s entrance and around the periphery there will be a stanchioned-off, standing room only section for overflow attendees and for the Museum’s public visitorship.

-REQUIRED ATTENDANCE RESTRICTIONS: While the Museum’s accommodation was able to handle the increased number of oral presentations, we are still limited to 180 seats for a total attendance which is far beyond capacity.
+REQUIRED ATTENDANCE RESTRICTIONS: While we were able to handle the increased number of oral presentations, we are still limited to a total of 180 seats in the gallery, which is less than half of the projected total attendance.
 NCESSE therefore has to impose a protocol to ensure that no more than 180 attendees are in the conference space at any given time.
 By definition the solution must be a compromise.

 The conference is designed to provide the SSEP student researchers a true research conference experience.
 The conference is therefore specifically designed to host the student researchers and their teacher facilitators.
 Family members – parents and siblings – are only a secondary audience.
 Yet family members comprise the largest attendance block.

 Currently there are: 410 attendees – 107 student researchers, 41 teachers/administrators, 259 family members, and 3 other stakeholders